 Justin Amador, tenor

-Following his studies at UPEI under Dr. Gregory Irvine, Justin hopes to continue his education and pursue a career in music performance, exploring opportunities as a soloist, ensemble player, and singer.
+Having finished his studies at UPEI under the direction of Dr. Gregory Irvine, Justin continues his pursuits in music performance and as a singer-songwriter.

 Jordan MacLean, tenor